hadoop147/SSD/README.md

 Kasia Casserly
 Ronan Behan

-Our reposiory for RubyonRails project.
+Our repository for RubyonRails project.